Apple Butterscotch Magic Bars

 - 1 cup graham cracker crumbs (about 6 full graham crackers ground up)

 - 1 cup butterscotch chips

 - 1 cup peeled apples, diced (1 small apple)

 - 3/4 cup chopped walnuts (or any nut)

 - 8 oz sweetened condensed milk (a little more than half of a standard 14 oz can)

 - Preheat oven to 350F.
-Line 8-inch or 9-inch square baking pan with parchment paper.
+Line 8-inch or 9-inch square baking pan with parchment paper or aluminum foil.
 Spray generously with non-stick spray.
 Set aside.

 - Bake for 35-38 minutes or until center is set.
 Allow to cool completely and lift the bars out of the pan using the ends of the parchment.
 Cut into 12 squares.
 Bars stay fresh at room temperature for 1 week.

 Tag @sallysbakeblog on Instagram and hashtag it #sallysbakingaddiction.

 I prefer my goodies with lots of textures of chunks, just like today’s magic bars.